alexfinnarn/swole-nation-react-native/README.md

 ## Background And Motivation

+> Note: The current app is only meant to be run on Android and is not tested on iOS but may work on that platform.

 Do you currently use more than one app to track your exercise regiment?
 Are you tired of those developers modifying pricing/subscription structures or placing ads in between you and getting fit?
 Do app updates lose features that you came to rely on in your workouts?

 I sure know I answered yes to all those questions.
 Swole Nation is an open-source fitness application that aims to help you manage and track your fitness progression.
 I am combining ideas and features I used across multiple exercise apps into one ad-free app that suits my exercise needs.